 Welcome to Spike’s Dog Blog by Acme Canine.
 Throughout the site, you will find a variety of helpful dog training articles, insightful dog behavior tips, and truthful product reviews from nationally-recognized canine trainers and professionals.

 Disclosure: Our recommendations are based on our testing, research and analysis.
 We may earn a commission on products purchased using links on this page.
-If you have never spent time studying dog breeds, you might think “a bulldog is just a bulldog.”
-However, French and English bulldogs have distinct differences that set them apart, and…
+Do you notice that when your dog gets excited, their first instinct is to bite or mouth you?
+While this is not aggressive behavior, it’s certainly not ideal – and it…